henley-regatta/henley-regatta.github.io/_posts/2023-08-08-InitialHomelyHubExperiences.md

 But...

 #### "Implementation" issues I'm frustrated I can't resolve:
-  - I selected the wrong tariff on setup - in probably the wrong operation mode for our needs - and I _think_ this is why the hot water's not doing what I expect
+  - ~~I selected the wrong tariff on setup - in probably the wrong operation mode for our needs - and I _think_ this is why the hot water's not doing what I expect.~~ System on probation now after selecting correct tariff.
-  - I'm unable to log in to my account to rectify this and, so far, the support's non-existent.
+  - ~~I'm unable to log in to my account to rectify this and, so far, the support's non-existent.~~ Used the telephone option, left a message, got a call back within 2 hours.
+Issue resolved their side, can now log in to account and change settings.
   - There is no way to tell what temperature the Hot Water tank is currently **at**.
   - The Temperature Node is a little "black box" and you need to continuously monitor the App to tell if/when it's connected and working.
   - Reconnecting the Node to the Hub is a _massive pain in the arse_ especially if you need to go into the attic to do so (if our insulation's effective it'll be freezing up there come winter...)

-I _think_ I've got a work-around for the last 2 issues but read on...

 #### "Conceptual" issues that I've got to deal with:
   - This system is making decisions about when/how to control our heating &